 The backend endpoints of Kubernetes-native Services are arbitrarily distributed across nodes.
-Consequently, when Service requests are distributed to nodes across groups, these requests may fail to reach the nodes or may not be answered promptly.
-You can configure a Service topology to expose an application on an edge node to only the current node or other nodes in the same edge node pool.
+Consequently, when Service requests are distributed to nodes across node groups, these requests may fail to reach the nodes or may not be answered promptly.
+You can configure a Service topology to expose an application on an edge node only to the current node or other nodes in the same edge node pool.
 This topic describes how a Service topology works and how to configure a Service topology.

-In edge computing, edge nodes are classified into groups by zone, region, or other logical attribute such as CPU architecture, Internet service provider (ISP), or cloud service provider.
+In edge computing, edge nodes are classified into groups by zone, region, or other logical attribute, such as CPU architecture, Internet service provider (ISP), or cloud service provider.
 Nodes in different groups are isolated from each other in one way or another.
 For example, these nodes may be disconnected, may not share the same resources, may have heterogeneous resources, or may run applications that are independently deployed.

 How a Service topology works

 To solve the preceding issues, ACK@Edge provides a feature to manage the topology of endpoints of Kubernetes-native Services.
 You can configure a Service topology to specify how endpoints of a Service are accessed.
-For example, you can configure a Service topology to expose an application on an edge node to only the current node or other nodes in the same edge node pool.
+For example, you can configure a Service topology to expose an application on an edge node only to the current node or other nodes in the same edge node pool.
 The following figure shows how a Service topology works.

 - Service 1 is associated with Pod 2 and Pod 3.